mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Question**: Can you say what an [arhat](glossary#arhat) is?

 **Katagiri**: Well, [arhats](glossary#arhat), [bodhisattvas](glossary#bodhisattva), and [tathāgatas](glossary#tathāgata) are all discrimination, aren't they?
-Well, [they are] categories of Buddhist capabilities.
-So temporarily, we categorized the [buddhas](glossary#buddha)' capability, the quality of buddhas is categorized. *[unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
+Well, they are categories of Buddhist capabilities.
+So temporarily, we categorized the [buddhas](glossary#buddha)' capability, the quality of buddhas is categorized. *[Unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
 Arhat means a person who deserves to see respect from others.
 To deserve respect, to command respect from others, that is arhat – because he becomes arhat by reaching the final goal, entering [nirvana](glossary#nirvana).
 So everyone respects that; perfect.

 ##### 1:37:39

 **Question**: What happens when death comes to an [arhat](glossary#arhat)?
 If an arhat is just waiting for death, what happens when death comes?

 **Katagiri**: Well, he can't discriminate between death and his life.
-His [death] is just the same as his life.
+His death is just the same as his life.

 Just wait for death.
 But that death is not something particular apart from life.
 Just death; that's the exact same as life.

 You know that death consists of many moments; life is the same.
 Life is also consisting of many moments, according to the time process.
 What's different between death and life?
 We can try to put a certain name on a certain moment, which is called death – or which is called life.
 That is our name.
-But basically, [it is] all the same moment.
+But basically, it is all the same moment.
 Moments are just going on; just going: moment, moment, moment.

-But we cannot completely depend on [a] moment without any name; it’s very difficult, because [the] moment comes and goes *fast*.
+But we cannot completely depend on a moment without any name; it’s very difficult, because a moment comes and goes *fast*.
 That's why we cannot stand up there.
 So we *need* cultural background, and we need to know that the beginning of the world, the end of the world, and what's happened from the beginning of the world, are such and such.
 And then, if all things are systematized perfectly, we feel relief, because that is something we can depend on.
 But in the time process, time is not something we can depend on; it's completely going on.
 So is life something we have to completely depend on – yes or no?
 Life is completely going on.
 It's pretty hard.

 ##### 1:40:15